jameshfisher/jameshfisher.com/_posts/2020-02-09-diffing-coronaviruses.md

 This script works by fetching the genome from [the NCBI database](https://www.ncbi.nlm.nih.gov/).
 The strings "MG772933.1" and "MN988713.1" are [accession numbers](https://en.wikipedia.org/wiki/Accession_number_(bioinformatics)).
-The API reutrns the RNA sequence in FASTA format, which looks like:
+The API returns the RNA sequence in FASTA format, which looks like:

 ```
 $ curl -s 'https://www.ncbi.nlm.nih.gov/sviewer/viewer.cgi?report=fasta&id=MN988713.1'